Student projects

 In this project, students will revisit and partially replicate Kornai’s (2013) study using updated data from Wikipedia (to be collected during the project) and Ethnologue, a comprehensive language database that provides information on language endangerment levels and speaker populations.
 Students will employ a combination of web-scraping, information extraction, and statistical modeling techniques to analyze the data.
 By doing so, they will assess whether the patterns observed by Kornai a decade ago still hold in today’s rapidly changing digital environment and explore potential shifts in the dynamics of language endangerment and digital representation.
 This project will not only provide insights into the current state of linguistic diversity but also equip students with practical skills in data collection, analysis, and interpretation.

-Prerequisites: Python or R; ideally some experience with text processing, web-scraping (Wikipedia API), and/or regression modeling
+Prerequisites: Python or R; ideally some experience with text processing, web-scraping (Wikipedia API), statistical analysis

 Current projects